 The development of procedures for semi-probabilistic assessments touches on various disciplines: reliability engineering (cluster C), software development (cluster B), data management (cluster D) and failure mechanism modelling (horizontal clusters).
 This functional design was therefore developed by cluster C in close co-operation with other clusters.

 WTI2017 cluster B (Software) has been consulted before and during the development of this document (R. Kamp, R. Brinkman and E. Vastenburg).
 Mr. R. Brinkman is the software architect that will oversee the implementation in Ringtoets; he is also the Deltares reviewer of this report.
 Mr. Kamp has reviewed the global test plan; he has developed the test strategy and test documents for Ringtoets.
 Cluster D (Data Management) has been consulted with respect to the schematisation guidelines dealing with schematisation uncertainties as well as the parameters list to avoid inconstancies or misunderstanding (M. de Visser and A. Martins Teixeira).
-A draft version of this document has been sent to all relevant horizontal clusters for review (e.g. A. van Duinen, U. Förster)..
-These clusters are actively involved in the development of models and user-interfaces (with cluster B), Their input has helped to avoid inconsistencies; it has also served as an additional check on the parameter list.This report is organized as follows.
+A draft version of this document has been sent to all relevant horizontal clusters for review (e.g. A. van Duinen, U. Förster).
+These clusters are actively involved in the development of models and user-interfaces (with cluster B), Their input has helped to avoid inconsistencies; it has also served as an additional check on the parameter list.

+A previous version of this report, published in April, has been used by Ringtoets programmers.
+Based on the questions that arose during programming, the report has been updated.

+This report is organized as follows.
 Chapter 2 first discusses the relations between semi-probabilistic and probabilistic assessments, as well as the role of reliability requirements, partial safety factors and scenarios in reliability analyses.
 Chapter 3 then presents the requirements that have to be met by Ringtoets.
 Finally, a global test plan is presented in chapter 4.

 Basic concepts